Republic of Ireland: Architecture

-Ireland has a wealth of structures, surviving in various states of preservation, from the Neolithic period, such as Brú na Bóinne, Poulnabrone dolmen, Castlestrange stone, Turoe stone, and Drombeg stone circle.
-As Ireland was never a part of the Roman Empire, ancient architecture in Greco-Roman style is extremely rare, in contrast to most of Western Europe.
+Ireland has a wealth of structures, surviving from the Neolithic period, such as Brú na Bóinne, Poulnabrone dolmen, Castlestrange stone, Turoe stone, and Drombeg stone circle.
+As Ireland was never a part of the Roman Empire, ancient architecture in Greco-Roman style is non-existent, in contrast to most of Western Europe.
 The country instead had an extended period of Iron Age architecture.
-The Irish round tower originated during the Early Medieval period.
+The Irish round tower originated during the Early Medieval period and several of these structure are still extant throughout the country.

 Christianity introduced simple monastic houses, such as Clonmacnoise, Skellig Michael and Scattery Island.
 A stylistic similarity has been remarked between these double monasteries and those of the Copts of Egypt.
 Gaelic kings and aristocrats occupied ringforts or crannógs.
-Church reforms during the 12th century via the Cistercians stimulated continental influence, with the Romanesque styled Mellifont, Boyle and Tintern abbeys.
+Church reforms during the 12th century via the Cistercians stimulated further continental influence, with the Romanesque styled Mellifont, Boyle and Tintern abbeys.
 Gaelic settlement had been limited to the Monastic proto-towns, such as Kells, where the current street pattern preserves the original circular settlement outline to some extent.
 Significant urban settlements only developed following the period of Viking invasions.
 The major Hiberno-Norse Longphorts were located on the coast, but with minor inland fluvial settlements, such as the eponymous Longford.

 Castles were built by the Anglo-Normans during the late 12th century, such as Dublin Castle and Kilkenny Castle, and the concept of the planned walled trading town was introduced, which gained legal status and several rights by grant of a Charter under Feudalism.
 These charters specifically governed the design of these towns.
 Two significant waves of planned town formation followed, the first being the 16th- and 17th-century plantation towns, which were used as a mechanism for the Tudor English kings to suppress local insurgency, followed by 18th-century landlord towns.
 Surviving Norman founded planned towns include Drogheda and Youghal; plantation towns include Portlaoise and Portarlington; well-preserved 18th-century planned towns include Westport and Ballinasloe.
-These episodes of planned settlement account for the majority of present-day towns throughout the country.
+These episodes of planned settlement account for many of the present-day towns throughout the country.